YacineOuhrouche/Circuits_Repo/README.md

 ### ⚡ About Me

 I’m Yacine Ouhrouche, an **Electrical Engineering student** passionate about **circuit design, embedded systems, and hardware development**.
-Connect with me on:

 ---